divvungiellatekno/course-HU-2022/slidev/slides.md

 ## LT divide

-Empovering those with access, leaving those without behind.
-As such it can easily be a driver in language death.
-To take part in the society at large, you can't use your own language because the society expects use of certain technologies:
+Empowering those with access, leaving those without behind.
+As such it can easily be a driver in language death — to take part in the society at large, you can't use your own language because the society expects use of certain technologies:

 <v-clicks>